vanhp/mySTL/containers/Readme.md

 # STL containers

+Containers are abstract Datatype that have operation define on them STL define operations are algorithms, iterators

+The iterators task are to coordinate between the container that hold the data and the algorithm that perform the task request by the user

   They are classes whose objects can be used to build collections of data of same type, like built-in C++ arrays.
   However, these collections also have data and functions because they are objects.

 ## Common characteristics of STL containers

 Include the following: